ucsd-cse110-sp23/cse-110-project-team-4/README.md

 ---

+## Prerequisite installations
+Our project is running on **JDK 20** and utilizes **Maven** as our package manager.
+Please make sure you have these installed on your machine before running our project ( *If you're running Linux or MacOS, you can use Homebrew to install Maven (https://maven.apache.org))*.

 ## Instructions to run

 In other to build and run our project, install our project by:
 1. click on `Code`
 2. click on `Download ZIP`